crsaracco/audio-visualizer/README.md

 You'll probably want to build this in release mode.

 For now it only accepts `wav` inputs.
-You can also supply some graphing arguments: x/y offset, and x/y scale (in that order):
+You can also supply some graphing arguments: y-axis offset, and y-axis scale (in that order):

 ```
 cargo run --release -- <wav file> 0.0 0.2